fr8train / skeleton-ms

 Useful Design Practices and Libraries

-This was added to our project as increase for working with UUIDs continues to rise and leave predictable int unsigned IDs behind.
-Here's a link to his documentation.
+This was added to our project to increase security, as working with UUIDs continues to rise and leave predictable int unsigned IDs behind.
+We're using specifically his UUIDv7 object as v7 UUIDs are universally unique lexicographically-sortable identifiers meaning they're UUIDs that can be sorted and searched in databases in meaningful ways (see his documentation here).
+Here's the main link to his documentation.

 sorskod/db PDO wrapper